 “That’s Mr. Akers, he owns the grain mill.
-Mr. Hanson is chatting over by the fireplace to Mr. Hoylt.
+Mr. Hanson is chatting over by the fireplace with Mr. Hoylt.
 Mr. Hanson owns the bakery where we’ve been purchasing our bread.”

 Theodore stood awkwardly beside his new mother as she pointed out her friends.
-The men swirled their glasses of brandy, and smoked cigars on one side of the room.
-Their wives sat in tight, little circles and gossiped on the other.
+The men swirled their glasses of brandy and smoked cigars on one side of the room.
+Their wives sat in tight, little circles and gossiped with each other.
 Mrs. Felix and Mrs. Hicks, Benjamin and Conrad’s mothers, seemed to be the “head hens” of the group.
 Catrina didn’t seem to care one bit about their snotty tones, but their husbands were friends of her father, so they were invited.
 Theodore could feel Conrad staring intensely at him throughout the room.
-No matter where Catrina pulled him to, he could feel the young soda jerk’s gaze upon him.
+No matter where Catrina pulled him, he could feel the young soda jerk’s gaze upon him.
 It excited, and scared him at the same time.